 The school will be launching a Safer Schools App which will help support you in keeping your children safe online.
 In school Online Safety underpins all our Computing lessons.
 We teach Online Safety as a subject in its own right and also teachers will be having Online Safety reminders during every Computing lesson.

 We have also launched an Online Safety Committee this year and we will be looking at different projects this year to get this up and running.
-This is run by the Online Safety lead Mr Leeson.

 Below are a few links which may help give some good advice.